Sunni Islam: Adherents

 Countries by percentage of population practicing Islam.

 Sunnis believe the companions of Muhammad to be reliable transmitters of Islam, since God and Muhammad accepted their integrity.
 Medieval sources even prohibit cursing or vilifying them.
-This belief is based upon prophetic traditions such as one narrated by Abdullah, son of Masud, in which Muhammad said: "The best of the people are my generation, then those who come after them, then those who come after them."
+This belief is based upon prophetic traditions such as one narrated by Abdullah, son of Masud, in which Muhammad said: "The best of the people are my generation, then those who come after them, then those who come after them".
 Support for this view is also found in the Qur'an, according to Sunnis.
 Therefore, narratives of companions are also reliably taken into account for knowledge of the Islamic faith.
 Sunnis also believe that the companions were true believers since it was the companions who were given the task of compiling the Qur'an.

 Sunni Islam does not have a formal hierarchy.
 Leaders are informal, and gain influence through study to become a scholar of Islamic law (sharia) or Islamic theology (Kalām).
 Both religious and political leadership are in principle open to all Muslims.
 According to the Islamic Center of Columbia, South Carolina, anyone with the intelligence and the will can become an Islamic scholar.
 During Midday Mosque services on Fridays, the congregation will choose a well-educated person to lead the service, known as a Khateeb (one who speaks).

 A study conducted by the Pew Research Center in 2010 and released January 2011 found that there are 1.62 billion Muslims around the world, and it is estimated over 85–90% are Sunni.

 Three group doctrines

 There is no agreement among Muslim scholars as to which dogmatic tendencies are to be assigned to Sunni tradition.
-Since the early modern period, is the idea that a total of three groups belong to the Sunnis: 1. those named after Abu l-Hasan al-Aschʿari (died 935) Ashʿarites, 2. those named after Abu Mansur al-Maturidi (died 941) named Maturidites and 3. a differently named third group, which is traditionalistic-oriented and rejects the rational discourse of Kalām advocated by the Maturidites and Ashʿarites.
+Since the early modern period, is the idea that a total of three groups belong to the Sunnis: 1. those named after Abu al-Hasan al-Ash'ari (died 935) Ash'arites, 2. those named after Abu Mansur al-Maturidi (died 941) named Maturidites and 3. a differently named third group, which is traditionalistic-oriented and rejects the rational discourse of Kalām advocated by the Maturidites and Ashʿarites.
 The Syrian scholar ʿAbd al-Baqi Ibn Faqih Fussa (died 1661) calls this third traditionalist group the Hanbalites.
 The late Ottoman thinker İsmail Hakkı İzmirli (died 1946), who agreed to dividing Sunnis into these three groups, called the traditionalist group Salafiyya, but also used Athariyya as an alternative term.
 For the Maturidiyya he gives Nasafīyya as a possible alternative name.
 Another used for the traditionalist-oriented group is "people of Hadith" (ahl al-ḥadīṯ).
 It is used, for example, in the final document of the Grozny Conference.
 Only those "people of the Hadith" are assigned to Sunnism who practice tafwīḍ, i.e. who refrain from interpreting the ambiguous statements of the Quran.